Stainless Steel Handpan vs. Nitrided Steel Handpan? What's the Difference?

 Since the sustain of nitrided handpans will vary greatly by maker, make sure to listen to the actual instrument for the best representation of sustain, without effects.

 Nitrided instruments have stood the test of time.
-With the right building practices, these handpans are a great choice for a long-lasting, stable instrument that plays well with others.
+With the right building practices, these handpans are your exceptional choice for a long-lasting, stable instrument that plays well with others.

 What is a stainless steel handpan?